lephong/minet/tutorial/tutorial2.md

 A loss class is an implementation of interface `minet.loss.Loss`.
-Similar to a layer class, we have to implement forward and backward (note that the output of forward is a scalar rather than a matrix, and backward doesn't need to take `dl/dY` as input)
+Similar to a layer class, we have to implement forward and backward
 ```java
 public double forward(DoubleMatrix Y, DoubleMatrix Yhat);
 public DoubleMatrix backward();
 ```
+The differences are
+- the output of forward is a scalar rather than a matrix, and backward doesn't need to take `dl/dY` as input,

-The difference is that a loss class doesn't contain any weights, thus we don't need to collect its weights and gradients.
+- a loss class doesn't contain any weights, thus we don't need to collect weights and gradients.

 ## Excercise